MCP Server User Guide

 1. List models: "What models are available?"

-2. Check traces: Visit https://ai-ops.haiven.local
+2. Check traces: Visit https://ai-ops.haiven.site

 3. View costs: Check the Langfuse dashboard for token usage